Spotting Verge3D Performance Bottlenecks

 - Pixel Ratio

-- Current (used by renderer) and device (native) pixel ratios.
+- Current (used by the renderer) and device (native) pixel ratios.

 - Image-Based Lighting